Deportation: Russia and the Soviet Union

 The Grand Principality of Moscow developed policies of internal exile - the transfer of undesirable individuals or groups to remote territories.
 An early example of population exchange occurred following Moscow's conquest of the Novgorod Republic in the 15th century.

 The Tsardom of Russia, the Russian Empire, the Soviet Union and the Russian Federation continued similar practices as a more humane alternative to execution, deporting undesirables with or without sentences of forced labor - instituting katorga, the Gulag system and corrective labor colonies.
 In the 19th century, for example, rebellious Poles and Decembrists found themselves in Siberia, and Dostoevsky experienced katorga in Siberia and exile in Central Asia.
 Prior to 1917 several early Bolsheviks served time in remote cities and governorates.

 The Soviet Union, especially under Joseph Stalin during the 1930s and 1940s, carried out forced mass-transfers of some 6 million people, resulting in millions of deaths.
 As many as 110 separate deportations have been catalogued, included the targeting of at least 13 distinct ethnicities and 8 entire nations.
 Many historians have described Soviet deportations as ethnic cleansing, crimes against humanity, and/or genocide.

 Besides the imprisonment of dissidents (such as Vladimir Kara-Murza and Alexei Navalny) in remote outposts, the Russian Federation has deported Ukrainians in the course of the Russo-Ukrainian War (2014 onwards).

+Azerbaijan

+The Karabakh movement for independence was met with a series of pogroms and forced deportations of Armenians across Azerbaijan.
+Notable examples include Operation Ring in 1991 as well as the expulsion of all Armenians from Nagorno-Karabakh in 2023.